The Latest: Seahawks cruise, Broncos barely hold on

 Manning had his Ring of Fame pillar unveiled in a pregame ceremony in front of fans outside the stadium before the Broncos played the Washington Football Team.
 At halftime, there’s a ceremony to honor his inclusion in the team’s Ring of Fame.

 Manning used to glance up at the Broncos’ Ring of Fame in admiration.
-There were names like Tom Jackson and Craig Morton.
+There were names like Tom Jackson, Steve Foley and Craig Morton.

 Now, he’s part of that group after his four-year run in a Broncos uniform that culminated with a Super Bowl title.